 The School of Economics general endowment supports a wide variety of activities that promote excellence in teaching and research such as travel to professional development conferences by faculty and staff, hosting short-term visiting scholars, and supporting our research lecture series.
 In addition, this endowment gives the School critical financial flexibility to proactively address new challenges and opportunities.

-For additional information about these and other giving opportunities, please contact David Laband, School of Economics Chair.
+For additional information about these and other giving opportunities, please contact either School Chair Dr. Laura Taylor or Ms. Keatley Scroggins, Director of Development, Ivan Allen College of Liberal Arts.